errbotio/err-backend-discord/docs/configuration.rst

 Discord application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To create a bot user accouont for use with errbot, you can see the required permission settings in the `oauth2 <https://discordapp.com/developers/docs/topics/oauth2>`_ page.
+To create a bot user account for use with errbot, you can see the required permission settings in the `oauth2 <https://discordapp.com/developers/docs/topics/oauth2>`_ page.

 Discord provides a `tool <https://discordapi.com/permissions.html>`_ that can be used to generate a proper invitation link.